CuSTOM-Bio/ELeFHAnt-python/README.md

 ## What does each parameter do?
 ```
-reference1: a processed h5ad object with Celltypes in the metadata
+reference1: a processed Scanpy h5ad object with Celltypes in the metadata

-reference2: a processed h5ad object with Celltypes in the metadata
+reference2: a processed Scanpy h5ad object with Celltypes in the metadata

 downsample: logical Indicator (True or False) to downsample reference1 and reference2, enabling faster computation